Russell & Lawrie Post Cards

 Russell & Lawrie post card numbered A5888 shows Tarrytown’s Depot Square with the Orchard Street district intact.
 The entire row of buildings behind the train station was demolished in the name of “urban renewal” in the late 1960s.
 Based on the size (3.5″ x 5.5″) and the pre-printed postage rate of 1 cent, it was likely produced after 1901.
 Printed in Germany.

-Non numbered Russell & Lawrie card Russell & Lawrie card numbered A3547 shows a color image of the Irving School, the first recorded private school in the village of North Tarrytown.
-It was located on the east side of Pocantico Street near the present intersection with Elm Street.
+Non numbered Russell & Lawrie card shows a color sketch of the Irving School, the first recorded private school in the village of North Tarrytown.
+This appears to show the school after its move from Pocantico Street to North Broadway on the former site of the William Wallace estate and now the location of Sleepy Hollow Middle and High School.

 Russell & Lawrie card numbered A7551 shows the original residence on the John D. Rockefeller estate.
 This is not the house Kykuit as we know it today but its predecessor which burned to the ground in 1902.
 There was no water supply on hand to fight the fire, which launched John D. Rockefeller on a years-long quest to create multiple reservoirs around his vast estate.